George Woodard

 George Woodard (born June 18, 1952) is an actor, musician, and dairy farmer in Waterbury Center, Vermont.
 He experimented with acting in high school, taking part in high school and local summer stock plays and musicals, while rebuilding the family dairy business.
 Later he moved to Hollywood for approximately four years to explore acting.
-During this time, he worked on low budget and student films, learning the mechanics of film production along with screenplay writing, and directing.
-He also delivered JAN-AL ATA grade flight cases to various rock and roll royalty...to pay the bills.
 The need for someone to lead the operation of the Woodard family farm brought him home to Vermont.
-He took over the dairy business and has been doing it ever since.
+He took over the dairy business.
 His job of dairy farming mixed with his acting career resulted in his being featured in an article for Premiere Magazine.

-In between milking twice a day, he found the time to be in films Time Chasers, Ethan Frome, My Mother's Early Lovers, The Mudge Boy, Mud Season, America's Heart and Soul, along with a few TV commercials.
-He also created his own home-grown variety show, The Ground Hog Opry, which combines Vermont-related political satire with songs written by Woodard and other members of the cast, including writing partner Charles "Al" Boright.
+He appeared in the films Time Chasers, Ethan Frome, My Mother's Early Lovers, The Mudge Boy, America's Heart and Soul, along with a few TV commercials.